ccbtokyo/visvib-manual/docs/Preparation/Software/index.en.md

 # Preparation - Software Section

+In VisVib, 2 application are used.

+- Audio/Light Application
+  - This is run on the audio programming environment Max by Cycling'74.
+- Video Application
+  - If only Lighting control is needed, no need to install this.

+## Audio/Light Application

-## Installing Cycling '74 Max
+### Install Cycling '74 Max

 This is the software needed to run the sensor application.
 Max is a paid software, but it is free to use just for running completed programs.

-Download the version appropriate for your OS from the following URL:
+Download an appropriate installer for your OS from the following URL:

 <https://cycling74.com/downloads>